zeitspace/interviewing-session/README.md

 Welcome to the **How to plan, run, and learn from research interviews** Zeitspace Session resource page.
 Let's make sure you're all set up.

-If you didn't attend the session in person, you may want to [read the slide deck]() for a bit of background, but it isn't required.
+If you didn't attend the session in person, you may want to [read the slide deck](https://github.com/zeitspace/interviewing-session/blob/main/Interviewing%20Zeitspace%20Session%20-%20Slide%20Deck.pdf) for a bit of background.

 ## Setup